Critical questions to ask your prospective DJ

 If not, why not?
 If a DJ is serious about your event (and his business), he will want a signed contract and a deposit.
 The agreement should offer a guarantee that he will show up on the day and will perform for the times you have decided on.
 If there’s no deposit and no agreement, there’s nothing to bind him to your event.

 A professional DJ will insist on a deposit to confirm your date and a contract/agreement is your protection.
-Right-mouse-click HERE and ‘save as’ to download DJ Richard’s Entertainment Agreement and on the button below to download the free Acrobat Reader if you don’t already have it installed.
+Here is DJ Richard’s Entertainment Agreement for you to download.
+It is in PDF format, but if you require it in Word, simply contact Richard and ask.